LiCoMemory: Lightweight and Cognitive Agentic Memory for Efficient Long-Term Reasoning: Experiments

-\textbf{Implementation Details.} All methods are evaluated under the same settings. \textbf{Llama-3.1-70B-Instruct-Turbo} serves as the primary LLM for memory management, while \textbf{BGE-M3} is adopted for text embedding to support retrieval. (citation) During answer generation, \textbf{Llama-3.1-70B-Instruct-Turbo} and \textbf{GPT-4o-mini} are utilized as generation models.
-The number of retrieved memory units is set to 15.
+\textbf{Implementation Details.} All methods are evaluated under the same settings.
+Llama-3-8B-Instruct serves as the primary LLM for memory construction, while BGE-M3 is adopted for text embedding to support retrieval.
+During answer generation, Llama-3.1-70B-Instruct-Turbo and GPT-4o-mini are utilized as generation models.
 All experiments are conducted on NVIDIA 80G A100 GPUs.
+We report results averaged over 5 independent runs to ensure reliable performance and runtime measurements.
+The number of retrieved memory units ($k$) is set to 15 and the decay coefficient ($t_k$) is set to 0.1 with details shown in Appendix~\ref{app:parameter}.